 It’s entirely worthwhile to learn and navigate the game’s clunky interface to access the garden of Eden underneath.
 RimWorld is an experience that is rarely replicated in gaming and one worth every penny that it asks.

 You might consider checking out my early access review of Meeple Station, a game inspired by RimWorld.
-If you enjoy this content, consider supporting it via my Creator Store or Kofi Page.

 - Simple but charming art style

 - Complex and fun survival colony sim mechanics

 - It will eat all of your time, ALL OF IT.